 Softr Review: AI Platform for Building Working Business Apps

-Most AI builders ship prototypes.
-You prompt, get a working demo, screenshot it for Twitter, and realize that turning it into something your team or clients can actually use is a second project.
+AI builders have a prototype problem.
+You prompt, get a working demo, screenshot it for X, and then discover that turning it into something your team or clients can actually use is a second project.
 Softr is positioned differently.
 It wants you to skip the prototype phase and land directly on a working business app with the database, permissions, and workflows already wired up.

 Here is an honest look at what the platform does well in 2026, where the ceiling is, and who should actually use it.